Deformations of T-log-symplectic log-canonical Poisson structures and symmetric Poisson CGL extensions: Introduction and main results

-We prove that the set $\calS(\pi_0)$ defined in \eqref{eq:S-pi0-intro} can be entirely read off from the sequence $\bgamma$ via the pattern in which distinct elements appear in $\bgamma$ and the Cartan numbers between them (see Proposition \ref{prop:explicit} for detail).
-Consequently (Corollary \ref{cor:no-cycle}), $\calS(\pi_0)$ satisfies Condition (W1), and we can apply Part 2) of Theorem A to every $\calS \subset \calS(\pi_0)$.
+We show in \autoref{pr:lara-beta} that the set $\calS(\pi_0)$ for $\pi_0$ in \eqref{eq:pi0-pair-intro} can be entirely read off from the sequence $\bgamma$ via the pattern in which distinct elements appear in $\bgamma$ and the Cartan numbers between them.